-I am a PhD candidate in Sociocultural Anthropology and a certificate student in Judaic Studies at the University of Michigan.
+I graduated with a Ph.D. in Sociocultural Anthropology and a graduate certificate student in Judaic Studies from the University of Michigan in 2021.

 Transparency Working Group